 - 4.7 The Council, in conjunction with Link Asset Services, will continually monitor both the prevailing interest rates and the market forecasts, adopting the following responses to any changes.
-The main sensitivities of the forecast are likely to be the two scenarios below: - if it was felt that there was a significant risk of a sharp FALL in long and short-term rates (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then long term borrowings will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - if it was felt that there was a significant risk of a much sharper RISE in long and short-term rates than that currently forecast, perhaps arising from an acceleration in the rate of increase in central rates in the USA and UK, an increase in world economic activity, or a sudden increase in inflation risks, then the portfolio position will be re-appraised.
-Most likely, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years. - 4.8 Against this background, caution will be adopted in the management of the 2019/20 treasury operations.
-The Strategic Director, Corporate Resources will monitor the interest rate market and adopt a pragmatic approach to any changing circumstances having delegated powers to invest and manage the funds and monies of the Council.
+The main sensitivities of the forecast are likely to be the two scenarios below: - if it was felt that there was a significant risk of a sharp FALL in borrowing rates, (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then borrowing will be postponed, subject to availability of internal resources. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, perhaps arising from an acceleration in the rate of increase in central rates in the USA and UK, or a sudden increase in inflation risks, then the portfolio position will be re-appraised.
+Most likely, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years. - 4.8 Against this background, caution will be adopted in the management of the 2020/21 treasury operations.
+The Strategic Director, Resources and Digital, will monitor the interest rate market and adopt a pragmatic approach to any changing circumstances having delegated powers to invest and manage the funds and monies of the Council.